 If children join us at the start of Reception as part of the normal admissions round, there are comprehensive induction procedures for both children and parents/carers.
-'Monday Funday' provides an opportunity for pre-school children and parents/carers to visit the school every Monday, to make friends and get to know other children and parents.
 For parents/carers of children with special educational needs, there may be additional transition meetings with parents, previous educational setting(s) and support agencies, if any are involved.